|Nutrition Facts (per serving)|

 With a slotted spoon, remove meatballs and place in a warm bowl or platter and keep warm.

-- Freezer storage: Freeze in covered airtight containers or heavy-duty freezer bags or wrap tightly with heavy-duty aluminum foil or freezer wrap.
-Properly stored, they will maintain best quality for 3 to 4 months.
-Kept constantly frozen at 0 F, the meatballs can keep indefinitely (although may start to lose some flavor over time.
+- Freeze meatballs in covered airtight containers or heavy-duty freezer bags, or wrap tightly with heavy-duty aluminum foil or freezer wrap.
+Properly stored, they will maintain the best quality for 3 to 4 months.
+Kept constantly frozen at 0 F, the meatballs can keep indefinitely, although they may start to lose some flavor over time.
 Cooked frozen meatballs can be thawed and kept for an additional 3 to 4 days in the refrigerator before cooking.